jm1021/churchofjesuschrist/_posts/2024-08-18-repentnace_enmity.md

 58 Therefore I give unto you a commandment, to teach these things freely unto your children, saying:

-59 That by reason of transgression cometh the fall, which fall bringeth death, and inasmuch as ye were born into the world by water, and blood, and the spirit, which I have made, and so became of dust a living soul, **even so ye must be born again into the kingdom of heaven, of water, and of the Spirit, and be cleansed by blood, even the blood of mine Only Begotten**; that ye might be sanctified from all sin**, and enjoy the words of eternal life in this world, and eternal life in the world to come, even immortal glory;
+59 That by reason of transgression cometh the fall, which fall bringeth death, and inasmuch as ye were born into the world by water, and blood, and the spirit, which I have made, and so became of dust a living soul, **even so ye must be born again into the kingdom of heaven, of water, and of the Spirit, and be cleansed by blood, even the blood of mine Only Begotten**; that ye might be **sanctified from all sin**, and enjoy the words of eternal life in this world, and eternal life in the world to come, even immortal glory;

-60 For by the water ye keep the commandment; by the Spirit ye are justified, and by the blood ye are sanctified;
+60 For by the water ye keep the commandment; **by the Spirit ye are justified, and by the blood ye are sanctified**;

 61 Therefore **it is given to abide in you; the record of heaven; the Comforter; the peaceable things of immortal glory; the truth of all things; that which quickeneth all things, which maketh alive all things**; that which knoweth all things, and hath all power according to wisdom, mercy, truth, justice, and judgment.